strato-net/strato-platform/blockapps-bloc/docs/API.markdown

 ```

 ## GET /contracts/:contractName
-This call currently redirects to explorer.
-This should return a list of addresses for the given contract name.
+This returns a list of addresses for the given contract name.

 This call is non blocking.